Beside the Mountain

 What to do with almond pulp?

 Did you make almond milk and now are wondering what can I do with this leftover almond pulp?
-Here are some ideas!
+There are so many different almond pulp recipes, here are some ideas of what you can make!

 • Make it into energy balls